richardartoul/folder-monitor/README.md

 ## Design Decisions

 I chose not to use polling because I was worried that if the user was storing a large number of files, indexing the files on a regular basis would quickly become a bottleneck.
-The file-system events approach avoids this issue because files are only changed when they are added to the folder, or any kind of modification happens to a file that already inside the folder.
+The file-system events approach avoids this issue because files are only changed when they are added to the folder, or any kind of modification happens to a file that is already inside the folder.

 The downside of the file-system event approach is that it doesn't affect files that are already improperly named in the folder.
 Only files that are added or modified are checked.
 However, this problem could easily be solved by performing a single index of all the files in the folder when the program starts, and then using filesystem events for all subsequent actions.